 Nicely seasoned and deliciously moist, these crumbles are great in their own right, not necessarily as a dead ringer — excuse the metaphor — for ground beef.

-In addition to using in tacos, these hearty crumbles are great as a burrito filling, and any other way you might use beefy crumbles — casseroles, pastas, and more.
+In addition to using in tacos, these hearty crumbles are great as a burrito filling, and any other way you might use beefy crumbles — casseroles, pastas, to top pizzas, and more.

 For another way to make vegan taco crumbles, see Walnut and Tempeh Taco Filling.

 Use hard taco shells or soft corn tortillas.
 Layer with these beefy vegan crumbles followed by your favorite add-ons.
 Use any combination of shredded lettuce, vegan cheese shreds, chopped tomatoes, slivered onions, cilantro, vegan sour cream, and/or pico de gallo or salsa.